AgilyGroup/StrapiProvisioner/README.md

 This script is meant to be executed via a npm script (or npx) directly from within the target project.

-It then looks for a "provisioner" folder, directly located in the root folder of the project.
+It then looks for a `provisioner` folder, directly located in the root folder of the project.

 This folder contains subfolders for each api endpoints to use.
 Each of this subfolders can contains `.json` or `.js` files, containing data.

+Data contained in files can be JSON objects (dictionnaries) or array of JSON objects.
+In case of an array of objects, each object will be processed separately.

 For each record found in this files, it will try to create them or update them (if they are already found, see the "upserting records" section of this readme) using Strapi API.